AxiomSystems/SmipNCDLibrary/README.md

-# SmipNCDLibrary
+# Smart Manufacturing Innovation Platform NCD Library

-Library to support NCD Sensors in the CESMII Smart Manufacturing Innovation Platform
+This repo contains the exported library and scripts that provide detection of, and rendering for, NCD sensors in the CESMII Smart Manufacturing Innovation Platform (SMIP).